Position

 How long does it take to become a Project Inspector?

 The journey to becoming a Project Inspector involves several steps.
-First, a high school diploma or equivalent is needed.
+First, a candidate needs a high school diploma or equivalent.
 This is the basic requirement.
-After high school, most inspectors pursue a degree in construction management, engineering, or a related field.
-This degree usually takes about four years to complete.
-Some inspectors may choose to gain experience through apprenticeships or on-the-job training instead of a degree.
+After completing high school, the next step is to gain relevant experience.
+Many inspectors start in entry-level positions in construction or related fields.
+This experience helps them understand the industry.

 Project Inspector Job Description Sample